Your business must comply with Australian trade measurement laws if it:

 - manufactures, packs, imports or sells pre-packaged goods.

-For example, a measuring instrument used to sell goods, such as a scale, must be of an approved type when in use for trade with the public direct and used in an approved manner.
+A measuring instrument used to sell goods, such as a scale, must be of an approved type when in use for trade with the public directly, and used in an approved manner.